 Beyond the windmills, tulips and canals, the Netherlands has another cultural wonder to experience: its cuisine.
 So what is Dutch food exactly?
-Generally speaking, it’s simple, hearty, meat and potatoes fare.
+Generally speaking, it’s simple and hearty.
 Favourites include erwtensoep (pea soup with ham and smoked sausage), stamppot (mashed potatoes mixed with vegetables, served with meat and gravy) and suddervlees (slowly braised meat).
-Thanks to its proximity to the sea, fish and seafood also feature heavily on Dutch menus, especially plaice, mackerel, eel, mussels and shrimp.
+Thanks to its proximity to the sea, fish and seafood also feature heavily on Dutch menus, especially haring, mackerel and mussels.
 The Dutch are also crazy for their friet (chips/fries)!
 Even upscale restaurants often serve their meals with a side of friet and mayonnaise.

 Perhaps the best way to taste traditional Dutch food is to get someone’s grandmother to invite you over for dinner.
 But assuming you don’t manage to track down a granny, here are some suggestions for where to find a satisfying Dutch meal (in no particular order).

 Mom’s home cooking is always best, but Amsterdam tourists don’t always have the opportunity to share a meal at home with the locals.
 The next best thing is Moeders (“mothers” in Dutch), a restaurant in the city centre that serves only the most traditional Dutch dishes.
 All the favourites are on the menu at this cosy restaurant, which has all the touches of home.
 Fill your belly with stamppot or suddervlees, a beef stew; for dessert, treat yourself to poffertjes or a slice of homemade pie.
 If you’re feeling a bit homesick, bring a photo of your own dear Ma to hang on the restaurant’s wall — mothers are celebrated at Moeders!